cocohearts/public-pages/docs/Material Knowledge/MIT Coursework/notes/S25/MAS.885.md

 - Evoformer with 48 sequential full attention/cross attention transformer blocks between embedded MSA sequences and representation of the pair interactions
 - structure module iteratively refining geometric backbone to match pair interactions representation (partly true analog representation e.g. distance, angles)
 - uses MSA but all folded proteins were learned into model weights, no homolog stuff

-### synthetic cells
-make synthetic membranes from lipids, called cell-free systems. they can be freeze-dried, are well understood, just take the pieces that you want and mass-manufacture them with microfluidics. this gives you small easily reprogrammable biomachines. can be used for protein manufacturing, testing, color-based rna matching etc.